appcom-interactive/conan-nlohmann-json-scripts/Readme.md

 # Conan NlohmannJson

-This repository contains the conan receipe that is used to build the nlohmann json packages at [rgpaul bintray](https://bintray.com/manromen/rgpaul).
+This repository contains the conan receipe that is used to build the nlohmann json packages at appcom.

 For Infos about the library please visit [Github](https://github.com/nlohmann/json).
 The library is licensed under the [MIT License](https://github.com/nlohmann/json/blob/master/LICENSE.MIT).
 This repository is licensed under the [MIT License](LICENSE).